 For the past year, I’ve been finding myself becoming a bigger fan of the Keywords Everywhere Tool.
+It’s amazing for large scale keyword research for national brands or if you’re doing dental SEO marketing for a single local dentist office.
 Through trial and error of testing many different keyword research tools and websites, I continually find myself coming back to this one.
 It is easy to use and in my opinion the most convenient.
 If you aren’t familiar with Keywords Everywhere it is an extension that is available for both Chrome and Firefox that displays the search volume for keywords right in Google’s search bar.
 There are many reasons why I prefer this tool over Keyword Planner, so let’s just get right into it.

 It Saves Time